-Content is an important component of an Enterprise SEO strategy but content on its own is not SEO.
+Content is but one important component of an Enterprise SEO Strategy for a Brand, but content on its own is not SEO.
 Content doesn’t market itself.
 Content needs to be written for the user but it needs to be served by a search engine.
 There’s a common myth created by content writers that says “content is king’ – but there is the unfortunate reality that every time you search and see 100 million results, you only click on one page.

 In a nutshell – Content doesn’t market itself